 Click on a project name or scoll down.

-Developster™ is a startup coming out of Kohknowco Lab with Year 8 – 10 students from Ao Tawhiti Unlimited Discovery School, Asher Foster (Lead Developer), Eiko Olykan (Lead Designer), Kaleb O’Donnell (Developer), and myself (Token Adult).
-It is a platform for Mavericks and Risk Takers, Anarchists and Punks, under 18s who want to create their own businesses and make a life they LOVE!
+Developster™ was a startup coming out of Kohknowco Lab with Year 8 – 10 students from Ao Tawhiti Unlimited Discovery School, Asher Foster (Lead Developer), Eiko Olykan (Lead Designer), Kaleb O’Donnell (Developer), and myself (Token Adult).
+Was a platform for Mavericks and Risk Takers, Anarchists and Punks, under 18s who want to create their own businesses and make a life they LOVE!

 Kohknowco Lab: @kohknowcolab

-KohKnowCo Lab is UPT Digital reinvented, with a bigger focus on innovation and startups.
+KohKnowCo Lab was UPT Digital reinvented, with a bigger focus on innovation and startups.
+It was an experimental lab.

-KohKnowCo is a collaboration with Jake (a developer) and Kero (a developer/designer), industry professionals based in Sydney.
-Kohknowco is based on my 8+ years of experience working with under 18s in the tech/innovation space.
-Kohknowco is the scaffolding to create your own innovation lab at school and build a network of global connections.
+The Creative Forest Innovation Framework was a collaboration with Jake (a developer) and Kero (a developer/designer), industry professionals based in Salt Lake City and Sydney.
+Creative Forest is based on my 10 years of experience working with under 18s in the tech/innovation space.
+The Framework provides the scaffolding to create your own innovation lab at school and build a network of global connections.

 Vhysicist™ was our first attempt at a tech start-up stemming from school.
 The students worked with a client to design a visitor management system.
-This journey paved the way for the entrepreneurial pathway in the Kohknowco model.
+This journey paved the way for the entrepreneurial pathway in the Creative Forest model.

 With the success of UPT Digital, IT Hothouse was created as an umbrella brand to make it easier for classes in other schools to get involved.
 We also used the IT Hothouse brand to work on community projects such as Flare for It and the Youth Hub site, and IT Hothouse turned into a little incubator.